myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 Rules:

 1. Only **one major upgrade cluster** per PR.
 2. Must:

    - install cleanly,
-   - build cleanly,
+   - build cleanly (or, for Class D, tests must pass cleanly),
-   - deploy cleanly,
+   - deploy cleanly (if applicable),
-   - pass production parity.
+   - pass production parity (if applicable).

 3. For Class C artefacts:

    - The output UX must remain identical.
    - “MINT CLOSED/no wallet prompt” behaviour must persist.

+4. For Class D:

+   - Focus majors on runtime/tooling (Node, test runner, SDKs); ensure tests pass.
+No deploy step.

-4. After a full Quarterly cycle for a repo:
+5. After a full Quarterly cycle for a repo:

    - the ideal target is `yarn outdated` empty,
    - except for any pinned packages (with reasons documented).